Lean Formalization of Generalization Error Bound by Rademacher Complexity and Dudley's Entropy Integral: Literature Overview

 \paragraph*{Rocq:} Historically, Rocq's standard library did not include measure-theoretic concentration results.
 But developments like \emph{MathComp-Analysis} \cite{MathComp-Analysis} have added some pieces.
 Using these, the IBM FormalML team \cite{Vajjha2021certRL,Vajjha2022sgd} have formalized basic inequalities such as Markov and Chebyshev in Rocq.
 Hoeffding's and McDiarmid's inequalities were not present in Rocq as of early 2020s except in special-case proofs (e.g.~MLCert implicitly used a form of Hoeffding's bound for finite samples).
+Tassarotti and Harper's Coq development \cite{Tassarotti2018itp} provides another related point in the design space: it verifies tail bounds for randomized programs using discrete probability and reusable recurrence theorems.
 In 2025, Affeldt et al.~\cite{affeldt2025itp-concentration-rocq} formalized concentration inequalities in the Rocq proof assistant, developing infrastructure for measure-theoretic reasoning and exponential bounds.
 Their work includes Hoeffding's and Bernstein's inequalities.